-Finally, the jury could have inferred from the evidence presented that the Defendant concocted his story about the victim displaying a knife after his girlfriend read interviewed and were incarcerated with the Defendant for periods of time during the pendency of this case.

-Pennsylvania's self-defense law to him in one of the phone conversations.
-The Defendant never mentioned the knife in his phone conversations; the first time he mentioned the victim wielding a knife was in his trial testimony.
-His witnesses, Rashawn Ruley and Rasheem

-Johnson, were his friends or acquaintances who did not come forward and provide the information to the police, were drunk or had been drinking that night, were not willing to be
+Finally, the jury could have inferred from the evidence presented that Appellant concocted his story about the victim displaying a knife after his girlfriend read Pennsylvania's self-defense law to him in one of the phone conversations.
+Appellant never mentioned the knife in his phone conversations; the first time he mentioned the victim wielding a knife was in his trial testimony.
+His witnesses, Rashawn Ruley and Rasheem Johnson, were his friends or acquaintances who did not come forward and provide the information to the police, were drunk or had been drinking that night, were not willing to be interviewed and were incarcerated with Appellant for periods of time during the pendency of this case.

-When all of the evidence presented at trial is viewed in the light most favorable to the Commonwealth as the verdict winner, it was sufficient to disprove the Defendant's self-defense claim beyond a reasonable doubt.
+When all of the evidence presented at trial is viewed in the light most favorable to the Commonwealth as the verdict winner, it was sufficient to disprove Appellant's self-defense claim beyond a reasonable doubt.

-The Defendant's final assertion is that "the jury's verdict was improperly based solely on presumptions and consciousness of guilt, not the evidence, thereby resulting in a verdict based on speculation; this is based upon the Commonwealth arguing in its closing that the jury could ignore the evidence when deciding the case."
+Appellant's final assertion is that "the jury's verdict was improperly based solely on presumptions and consciousness of guilt, not the evidence, thereby resulting in a verdict based on speculation; this is based upon the Commonwealth arguing in its closing that the jury could ignore the evidence when deciding the case."

-The court does not know what the defense is referring to when it claims the Commonwealth argued in its closing that the jury could ignore the evidence when deciding the case.
-The Commonwealth made some alternative arguments, including one to the effect that even if the jury found that the victim or Mr. Bell took a swing at or punched the Defendant it did not justify the Defendant's use of deadly force.
+The court does not know what Appellant is referring to when he claims that the Commonwealth argued in its closing that the jury could ignore the evidence when deciding the case.
+The Commonwealth made some alternative arguments, including one to the effect that even if the jury found that the victim or Mr. Bell took a swing at or punched Appellant, such did not justify Appellant's use of deadly force.
 That argument, however, did not ask the jury to ignore the evidence.
-It asked the jury to rely on certain evidence presented by the Commonwealth, such as the fact that the knife was found in the victim's pocket, to find that the Defendant was not defending himself from the use of deadly force and to follow the law that deadly force can only be used when an individual reasonably believes he is in danger of death or serious bodily injury, and not merely bodily injury from a punch.
+It asked the jury to rely on certain evidence presented by the Commonwealth, such as the fact that the knife was found in the victim's pocket, to find that Appellant was not defending himself from the use of deadly force and to follow the law that deadly force can only be used when an individual reasonably believes he is in danger of death or serious bodily injury, and not merely bodily injury from a punch.

 Simply put, the jury's verdict was not based solely on presumptions and consciousness of guilt.
-It was based on ample evidence that the Defendant shot the victim in the chest, the bullet struck his left lung, and the victim died as a result.
-The Defendant's own testimony established that he pulled a firearm out of his pocket, pointed it at the victim who was only a few feet away from him, and fired it.
-The verdict was also based on evidence, such as the fact that the knife was found in the victim's pocket and testimony from the that the Defendant was not confronting deadly force but, at most, a punch with a closed fist.
+It was based on ample evidence that Appellant shot the victim in the chest, the bullet struck his left lung, and the victim died as a result.
+Appellant's own testimony established that he pulled a firearm out of his pocket, pointed it at the victim who was only a few feet away from him, and fired it.
+The verdict was also based on evidence, such as the fact that the knife was found in the victim's pocket and testimony from the Commonwealth's witnesses that the victim did not have a knife in his hand, which showed that Appellant was not confronting deadly force but, at most, a punch with a closed fist.
+Therefore, Appellant did not reasonably believe that he was imminent danger of death or serious bodily injury.